erithobra/project-4/README.md

 ## Submission

 ***DO NOT FORK THIS REPOSITORY!*** Create a **new** repository in your personal GitHub.
-Then, submit your project as an issue to this repo.
+Then, submit your project as an issue to this repo, and complete all requested information in this [project spreadsheet](https://docs.google.com/spreadsheets/d/1vxmC87F7dvdysBYYUsdAZqWU_Fr3xYzLMJLWAR9NmZM/edit?usp=sharing).

 You must turn in something before presentations begin.
 However, you are welcome (and encouraged) to continue working on it!